fusionfabric/open-api-standard/Security.md

 - TOC
 {:toc}

-##Introduction
+## Introduction

-Finastra APIs use one of the following OAuth2 flows:
+Finastra APIs must define a **channel type** using the `x-finastra-channel-type` attribute - the channel type can be one of the following:
+- **B2B** - Business-to-Business
+- **SERVICE** - Business-to-Business for specific Finastra services
+- **B2C** - Business-to-Customer
+- **B2E** - Business-to-Employee

+A single API cannot define more than one channel type and client application must be aware of the API type so that the correct token is obtained.

+The channel type determines the **OAuth2 flow** that will be used by the API:
-- Client Credentials - B2B for APIs targeted server to server communication
+- **Client Credentials** - for B2B and SERVICE APIs for server to server communication
-- Authorization Code - B2C and B2E for APIs targeted at customer and employee communication
+- **Authorization Code** - for B2C and B2E APIs for customer and employee communication

 These flows are detailed in [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749), section 4 .

 > Finastra Open APIs MUST secure endpoints with oAuth2

-##Authentication
+## API Channel Types

+This secion provides extra details on Finastra channel types:

+- **B2B** - Business-to-Business
+  - A B2B API is used to build apps whose target is another business
+  - This channel supports server-to-server data interchange with good security level (token rotation)
+  - Authentication is geared toward a technical account; user level authentication is not available
+  - Support the Client Credentials OAuth2 authentication flow

+- **DIGITAL** - Business-to-Customer
+  - The Business-to-Customer channel (B2C) groups APIs that are used to build apps targeting customers of a financial institution
+  - The APIs on this channel support mobile banking applications on browsers, smartphones and tablets
+  - Support the Authorization Code grant flow
+  - Authentication is geared toward the institution's customers Identity provider

+- **B2E** - Business-to-Employee
+  - A B2E API is used to build apps whose target is the employee of a Financial Institution
+  - Authentication is geared toward the institution's employees

+- SERVICE
+  - The APIs available for the Service channel are useful to consume  financial services offered by Finastra or third-parties
+  - They support authenticated server-to-server data interchange
+  - Support the Client Credentials OAuth2 authentication flow
+  - Work with Finastra maintained tenants - finastra-dev, finastra-uat, and finastra-prod, corresponding to the promotion stage of your application

+> API **MUST** specify the channel use define in the OAS  `info` section `x-finastra-channel-type` with the various channel defined

+## API Security Definitions

-Authentication is described by using combinations of the Open API specification (OAS2 or OAS3) security keywords.
+Authentication for a specific channel types is described by using combinations of the Open API specification (OAS2 or OAS3) security keywords.

 At OAS2 the `securityDefinitions` keyword is used to define the authentication types supported by the API, and the `security` keyword then applies specific authentication types to the whole API (global setting) or to individual operations.